top of page

 D&C 91 states: "Verily, thus saith the Lord unto you concerning the Apocrypha—There are many things contained therein that are true, and it is mostly translated correctly; There are many things contained therein that are not true, which are interpolations by the hands of men...Therefore, whoso readeth it, let him understand, for the Spirit manifesteth truth; And whoso is enlightened by the Spirit shall obtain benefit therefrom.
 And whoso receiveth not by the Spirit, cannot be benefited.
 Therefore it is not needful that it should be translated.
 Amen."

-The Books of Maccabees are included on this website to fill in historical gaps in the intertestamental period.
+Therefore, the Books of Maccabees are included on this website to fill in historical gaps in the intertestamental period.

-The records include:
+Apocryphal records include:

 BOOK OF JASHER / SEFER HAYASHAR (≈ 4000 – 1300 BC)

-• Covers same period of time and storyline as Genesis through Judges, but adds a few interesting stories and insights into the patriarchs
+• Covers same period of time and storyline as Genesis through Judges, but adds a few stories and insights into the patriarchs

 • Because its manuscript can't be traced before 1600s AD, it's generally not included in modern scriptures, although many believe it originated from ancient Hebrew texts.